LogoArchive Issue 5 by BP&O

 The first issue of LogoArchive was conceived, designed and sent to the printers for quotation within a day.
 It was inspired by a panel discussion that took place the day before at Somerset House as part of the exhibition Print!
 Tearing It Up.
 It was a compact 10 pages printed on Colorplan Ebony 175gsm with five passes of white and finished with black staples.
 It was a small first step that was the foundation of a series of 5 numbered issues and an ExtraIssue from CanadaModern.
 It was the first printed piece to fall under BP&O’s new publishing platform.

 LogoArchive Issue 1 sold out in two days, and the series has been kindly featured on Dezeen, It’s Nice That, Brand New, Creative Boom, LogoDesignLove, Design Week, and has been featured in the April 2019 issue of Computer Arts Magazine.
-With a desire to continue to push the zine forward, exploring new material options and insert configurations, LogoArchive Issue 1 will have a liited re-issue of 200 copies.
+With a desire to continue to push the zine forward, exploring new material options and insert configurations, LogoArchive Issue 1 will have a limited re-issue of 200 copies bundled with Issue 5.

 From The Readers